stephenh/ts-proto/README.markdown

   const data = { firstName: 'a', lastTypo: 'b' };

-  // This will compile even though `lastTypo` means that `lastName` is not assigned const message: SomeMessage = {
+  // This would compile if `lastName` was `lastName?`, even though the
+  // `lastTypo` key above means that `lastName` is not assigned. const message: SomeMessage = {
     ...data,
   };
   ```

   However, the type-safety of `useOptionals=false` is admittedly tedious if you have many inherently-unused fields, so you can use `useOptionals=true` if that trade-off makes sense for your project.

+  You can also use the generated `SomeMessage.fromPartial` methods to opt into the optionality on a per-call-site basis.
+The `fromPartial` allows the creator/writer to have default values applied (i.e. `undefined` --> `0`), and the return value will still be the non-optional type that provides a consistent view (i.e. always `0`) to clients.

   Eventually if TypesCript supports [Exact Types](https://github.com/microsoft/TypeScript/issues/12936), that should allow ts-proto to switch to `useOptionals=true` as the default/only behavior, have the generated `Message.encode`/`Message.toPartial`/etc. methods accept `Exact<T>` versions of the message types, and the result would be both safe + succinct.

-  Also see the comment in [this issue](https://github.com/stephenh/ts-proto/issues/120#issuecomment-678375833) which explains some of the nuance behind making all fields optional (currently `useOptionals` only makes message fields optional), specifically that a message created with `const message: Message = { ...key not set... }` vs. `const message = Message.decode(...key not set...)` would look different to clients.
+  Also see the comment in [this issue](https://github.com/stephenh/ts-proto/issues/120#issuecomment-678375833) which explains the nuance behind making all fields optional (currently `useOptionals` only makes message fields optional), specifically that a message created with `const message: Message = { ...key not set... }` (so `key` is `undefined`) vs. `const message = Message.decode(...key not set...)` (so `key` is the default value) would look different to clients.

-  (Also note that each message's `Message.fromPartial(...)` static methods are specifically meant to address this, because it allows you to create a message with all keys optional, but still applies the usual protobuf default-value-on-missing-key logic, so that code that reads the message get more consistent behavior.
+  Note that RPC methods, like `service.ping({ key: ... })`, accept `DeepPartial` versions of the request messages, because of the same rationale that it makes it easy for the writer call-site to get default values for free, and because the "reader" is the internal ts-proto serialization code, it can apply the defaults as necessary.

 - With `--ts_proto_opt=exportCommonSymbols=false`, utility types like `DeepPartial` won't be `export`d.